 It is important that you only allow people who you trust completely, to give access to your computer, using this feature, as once he is logged in, he will be able to see and access almost all your files and documents on your computer.

 Open start menu, right-click Computer and open Properties in you are using Windows 7.

-Now in the left panel you will see Remote Settings.
+Now in the left panel you will see Remote Settings in Windows 7.

 Click on Remote settings and the System Properties/Remote tab box will open.
 Ensure that Allow Remote Assistance connections to this computer is checked and then click Apply/OK.